DioxusLabs/docsite/docs-src/0.4/en/cookbook/publishing.md

 ## Building

-To bundle your application you can simply run `dx bundle --release` to produce a final app with all the optimizations and assets builtin.
+To bundle your application you can simply run `dx bundle --release` (also add `--features bundle` if you're using that, see the [this](#preparing-your-application-for-bundling) for more) to produce a final app with all the optimizations and assets builtin.

-Once you've ran `dx bundle --release`, your app should be accessible in
+Once you've ran the command, your app should be accessible in `dist/bundle/`.

-`dist/bundle/`.

 For example, a macOS app would look like this: